 The Lao People's Army are required by the Government of Laos to have a presence at the Company's Laos Operations and remote exploration sites within the 2600 square kilometre Phu Bia contract area.
-In 2021, the

-LPA presence at PBM Operations was increased by approximately 35 personnel to a total of 200 LPA supporting the operations.
-The increase in LPA numbers is primarily to support the offsite exploration work programs in the broader Contract Area.
+In 2023, the LPA presence at PBM Operations was increased by approximately 38 personnel to a total of 238 LPA supporting the operations and exploration activities.
+The increase in LPA numbers is primarily to support the expansion of mine development activities and offsite exploration work programs in the broader Contract Area.
 The LPA's role largely supports regional security external to PanAust's active working areas, however they may also provide a presence alongside selected infrastructure and Company assets due to their criticality and/or vulnerability.
 The LPA provide remote work security escorts for some exploration activities and along higher risk sections of the Company's logistics route, where there has been a recent history of banditry activity.